YM162/TumorSim/README.md

 ![Build Status](https://github.com/YM162/TumorSim/actions/workflows/CI.yml/badge.svg)
 [![codecov](https://codecov.io/gh/YM162/TumorSim/branch/main/graph/badge.svg?token=6YLRTP584L)](https://codecov.io/gh/YM162/TumorSim)

-***Simulation of tumoral growth in multiple dimensions with a special focus on fitness landscapes and adaptive therapy.***
+Julia code for the ***simulation of tumoral growth in multiple dimensions with a special focus on fitness landscapes and adaptive therapy.***

+This code is used in Fontaneda, D. & Diaz-Uriarte, R. (2023).
+Adaptive therapy in cancer: the role of restrictions in the accumulation of mutations.
+BioRxiv, 2023.05.18(541330), doi: https://doi.org/10.1101/2023.05.18.541330

 # How to install
 <b>1.- Clone the git repo.</b>